memgraph/docs/memgraph_versioned_docs/version-2.2.0/tutorials/movie-recommendation.md

 have properties: `id` and `title` Users have properties: `id`, `name` Genres have a property: `name`

-Each movie can be connected with `:ofGenre` edge to different genres.
+Each movie can be connected with `:ofGenre` relationship to different genres.
 A user can rate some movie.
-Rating is modeled with `:Rating` edge and this edge has property `score` &mdash; float number between 0 and 5.
+Rating is modeled with `:Rating` relationship and this relationship has a property `score` &mdash; float number between 0 and 5.

 ![Movies](../data/movie_metagraph.png)